ivogeorg/starter-migrating-from-blocks-to-js/README.md

 #### 2.2 Github commits & tags

+1. Working in the Makecode browser environment, you cannot save the JS file of your program in a directory of your choosing.
+It is stored in an in-browser memory object and is not accessible.
+(A side note: there might be a Makecode app for Windows which might actually allow that, but there is nothing like that for Mac, to the best of knowledge.)
+So, you will need to copy the JS from Makecode to another editor (preferably, a code editor with syntax highlighting and code manipulation) and then save and commit it.

-1. You need to commit the changes and additions to your assignment for each section or project.
+2. You need to commit the changes and additions to your assignment for each section or project.
 This means that there should be _at least_ 12 commits pushed to your remote assignment repository on Github when you are done.
 I advise you to have more than that, to get used to it.

 2. You need to **tag** the final commit for each section.
 Tags are under _releases_ in the repository bar on the Github page of the assignment repository.
 The tag should be one of the following `v0.1`, `v0.2`, ..., `v0.12`, for each section, respectively.
 (Terminology clarification: the `git` command is `git tag`, but tags are counted as _releases_ on Github.)